RiannaK/Coursework1/CITATION.md

-This assignment was completed as part of the UCL MPHYG0001: Research software engineering with Python course.
+This assignment was completed as part of the UCL MPHYG0001: Research Software Engineering with Python course.
 The code may be used according the included licence, please use the citation:

 R. Kelly, Greengraph, (2016), GitHub repository: https://github.com/RiannaK/Coursework1